serverlessworkflow/specification/specification.md

 </details>

-The `expression` property is a a [cron expression](http://crontab.org/) which defines when a workflow instance should be created.
+The `expression` property is a a [cron expression](http://crontab.org/) which defines when workflow instances should be created (automatically).

 The `validUntil` property defines a date and time (using ISO 8601 format).
-When the `validUntil` time is reached, the cron expression for instances creations of this workflow should should no longer be valid.
+When the `validUntil` time is reached, the cron expression for instances creations of this workflow should no longer be valid.

 For example let's say we have to following cron definitions: